alessiabertugli/AC-VRNN/README.md

 To train AC-VRNN use models/graph/train_sdd.py on SDD.

 ## Evaluating the model
-To evaluate the model call utils/evaluate_model.py setting the correct paths and loader the dataset you want to test.
+To evaluate the model call utils/evaluate_model.py setting the correct paths, and load the dataset you want to test.

 ## Cite
 If you have any questions, [alessia.bertugli@unimore.it](mailto:alessia.bertugli@unimore.it), or open an issue on this repo.